cTurtle98/Lifealgorithmic/source/cis-191/system_monitoring_and_logging.md

 tcp6    0   0 2607:f380:80f:f42:44852 2607:f8b0:400e:c04:5228 ESTABLISHED
 ```

-The 'l' options shows you listening sockets.
+The `-l` options shows you listening sockets.
 Those are sockets where your host is listening for inbound connections:

 ```
 $ netstat -ltnp